CU-ECEN-5823/ecen5823-f22-mesh/README.md

 # ecen5823-f22-mesh

 Author : Dave Sluiter
+Date   : 3/14/2022, initial file.
-Date   : 3/14/2022
+Date   : 4/4/2022, cleaned up the formatting this markdown file.

 Starter code for the Bluetooth Mesh Assignment based on Gecko SDK 3.2.3

 There are 2 Simplicity Studio projects in this repository:

-ecen5823-f22-mesh-cp/  - Client-Publisher, this originated as the SiLabs
-                         soc_btbesh_switch example.
-The switch example publishes messages
-                         to a Server-Subscriber.
+ecen5823-f22-mesh-cp/  - Client-Publisher, this originated as the SiLabs soc_btbesh_switch example.
+The switch example publishes messages to a Server-Subscriber.

-ecen5823-f22-mesh-ss/  - Server-Subscriber, this originated as the SiLabs
+ecen5823-f22-mesh-ss/  - Server-Subscriber, this originated as the SiLabs soc_btbesh_light example.
-                         soc_btbesh_light example.
 The example subscribes to messages from a Client-Server.

 ************************************************
 Document soc_btmesh_switch code
 ************************************************

-This file documents a portion of the the construction of the SiLabs example
-project: soc_btmesh_switch which was the basis of this starter code for the mesh assignment.
+This file documents a portion of the the construction of the SiLabs example project: soc_btmesh_switch which was the basis of this starter code for the mesh assignment.
 Down below are summaries of the changes made to both the soc_btmesh_switch and the sc_btmesh_light example code.

 soc_btmesh_switch became ecen5823-f22-mesh-cp   (client-publisher)
 soc_btmesh_light  became ecen5823-f22-mesh-cp   (server-subscriber)